salmah52/chicagotaxitrips/README.md

 # Project Stages:

-1. Data Extraction and Loading (Extract and Load Pipeline)
+## Data Extraction and Loading (Extract and Load Pipeline)-

-Code Explanation - Data Extraction and Loading TaxitripsToPostgresOperator
-This code defines a custom Airflow Operator (TaxitripsToPostgresOperator) responsible for extracting data from the Chicago taxi trips API and loading it into a PostgreSQL database.
+Code Explanation - This code defines a custom Airflow Operator (TaxitripsToPostgresOperator) responsible for extracting data from the Chicago taxi trips API and loading it into a PostgreSQL database.
 Let's break down the key components:

-1. Initialization: The constructor (__init__ method) initializes various parameters, including the API details, PostgreSQL connection ID, table name, and other configuration options.
+- Initialization: The constructor (__init__ method) initializes various parameters, including the API details, PostgreSQL connection ID, table name, and other configuration options.

-2. Execution Method (execute):
+- Execution Method (execute):
 Constructs the API URL based on the provided endpoint.
-- Sets up parameters for the API request, including limit and order.
-- Sends a GET request to the API with proper headers and parameters.
-- Checks for errors in the API response.
-- If the response is successful (status code 200), converts the JSON data to a Pandas DataFrame and drops unnecessary columns (pickup_centroid_location and dropoff_centroid_location).
+i.
+Sets up parameters for the API request, including limit and order. ii.
+Sends a GET request to the API with proper headers and parameters. iii.
+Checks for errors in the API response. iv.
+If the response is successful (status code 200), converts the JSON data to a Pandas DataFrame and drops unnecessary columns (pickup_centroid_location and dropoff_centroid_location).
-- Logs information about the data extraction.
-- Uses SQLAlchemy to send the processed DataFrame to the PostgreSQL database.
+v.
+Logs information about the data extraction. vi.
+Uses SQLAlchemy to send the processed DataFrame to the PostgreSQL database.

-3. Airflow DAG Definition
+- Airflow DAG Definition
 This code defines an Airflow Directed Acyclic Graph (DAG) to orchestrate the data extraction and loading process.
 Key details include:

 - DAG Configuration (dag):

-Sets default arguments, including owner, start date, and retry policies.
-Defines the DAG with a unique identifier ('taxitrips_extraction_dag0009'), a description, and a schedule interval (every day in this case).
+- Defines the DAG with a unique identifier ('taxitrips_extraction_dag0009'), a description, and a schedule interval (every day in this case).
 Tasks:

 start_task: A dummy task marking the start of the DAG.